isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <div id="visa"></div>

-#### 1. Do visitors with a valid VTP need to apply separately for a visa to enter Singapore?
+#### 1. Do visitors with a valid VTP (Air) need to apply separately for a visa to enter Singapore?

 Visitors, who require a visa to enter Singapore, must separately obtain a visa.
-They are advised to do so after receiving their VTP approval and before departing for Singapore.
+They are advised to do so after receiving their VTP (Air) approval and before departing for Singapore.

 If visitors have already been issued with visas that are still valid or if they are eligible for the visa-free transit facility, they do not need to apply for a visa.